-14 Dec UK’s national art galleries revamp customer health and safety
+14 Dec UK’s art galleries revamp health and safety

 The Tate is a family of four UK art galleries, situated in London, Liverpool and Cornwall.
 Known as Tate Modern, Tate Britain, Tate Liverpool and Tate St Ives, the art museums house the UK’s national collection of British art, and international modern and contemporary art.